-INDICATOR INDIC RELEVANT COMMUNITY OUTCOMES AND COUNCIL OBJECTIVES RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES Relevant Outcome Statements: An environment that is appreciated, protected, and sustained for future generations.
+INDIC ATOR INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND COUNCIL OBJECTIVES RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES Relevant Outcome Statements: An environment that is appreciated, protected, and sustained for future generations.
 Safe and secure communities.
-A lifetime of good health and wellbeing.
-Proposed District Plan (2015) (As amended by decisions) Section 15.1 (Natural Hazards) New Residential Zones are located outside of avoidable hazard risk areas.
-Where building development is already within a hazard area, the reasonable risk of the hazard is reduced and/or mitigated by minimum floor levels, buffers, setbacks or other building standards.
-Reduction in risks to people and the community from natural hazards has been achieved by the avoidance of hazards where they may pose a significant risk to human life, property and infrastructure in proposed new development areas and by mitigation for existing development areas.
-Section 30.1 (Subdivision and Land Development) Avoidance of subdivision on land that remains subject to natural hazards or potential natural hazards.
-Avoidance of subdivision where it could accelerate or worsen the risk of natural hazards.
-NH1 Natural Hazard Events State severity.
+A lifetime of good health and wellbeing. already within a hazard area, the reasonable risk of the hazard is reduced and/or mitigated by minimum floor NH1 Natural Hazard Events State severity.
 Information on natu ncil to monitor trends around the type and nature of natural hazards occurring in the Hastings District, and their ral hazard events (such as significant flood events, storm surge events, rural fire events, and coastal erosion trends) ne, contribute to an understanding of the effects of climate change in the District.
-NH2 Area of Land Identified as State Natural Hazards area Resp ate of the environment in terms of risk/vulnerability to natural hazards.
-NH3 Number of Consents for Press Subdivision/Land Development within the Natural Hazards area ure This indicator will indicate an y trends toward, and pressure for, development of land identified as subject to natural hazards.
-NH4 Building consents granted Press within Natural Hazards area ure Monitoring the number of bu to be identified. ilding consents granted within areas identified in the District Plan as Natural Hazards enables pressure on these areas
+NH2 Area of Land Identified as Natural Hazards area State and Response This indicator indicates the sta ate of the environment in terms of risk/vulnerability to natural hazards.
+NH3 Number of Consents for Subdivision/Land Development within the Natural Hazards area Pressure This indicator will indicate any y trends toward, and pressure for, development of land identified as subject to natural hazards.
+NH4 Building consents granted within Natural Hazards area Pressure Monitoring the number of but to be identified. ilding consents granted within areas identified in the District Plan as Natural Hazards enables pressure on these areas